-If so, Anne Arundel Community College’s Game Development program might be a perfect fit.
+Our Game Development program might be a perfect fit for you.
 Game Development is a flexible field that is both artistic and can lead to a variety of jobs.
 You can work for a large game company or as an independent developer making and publishing your own games.
 You can develop games for entertainment, training or therapy.
 At AACC, you’ll enjoy small class sizes, one-on-one time with faculty and state-of-the-art software, hardware and labs.
 You’ll develop skills and experience that can help you jump-start your career right now or prepare to transfer to a game program at a four-year institution.

-Learn how to make your own games and gain the skills to become your own game developer.
+Learn how to make your own games and gain the skills to become a game developer.
 We'll teach you about game design, how to produce 2D and 3D game art, how to work with game engines and how to publish games for various platforms.
 You’ll also gain valuable experience through a gaming internship or practicum course where you will work on developing a real game.

 Obtain a basic understanding of how games are made and what careers are available.
-In addition, you'll form a solid foundation in art and design, taking courses that are commonly taken in the first two years at a four-year institution.
+You'll form a solid foundation in art and design, taking courses that are commonly taken in the first two years at a four-year institution.
 When you finish, you’ll be well prepared to transfer to a four-year college or university.
 In fact, our transfer students are better prepared and more apt to receive scholarship money than many of their four-year peers.